azu/inkdrop-move-notes/README.md

 Provide move notes command for Inkdrop.

+This plugin move notes from A to B using pattern matching.

 ## UseCase

 This plugin help you to move your daily notes like `YYYY-MM-DD` to "Archives" note book.